Where to Find Decadent Vegan Food in Paris

 Head to Bodhi Vegan for a delicious course of Asian fusion.
 The dishes here are influenced by India, Vietnam, Thailand, Japan, and China.
 Made with fresh and organic ingredients, the menu ranges from dim sum and sushi to noodles and rice bowls.

-Some dishes to look out for are duck ramen, sweet and sour fish, satay chicken, and fried rice – prepared using plant-based meat substitutes.
+Some dishes to look out for include duck ramen, sweet-and-sour fish, satay chicken, and fried rice, all made with plant-based meat substitutes.
 Also, try their homemade desserts, especially the tiramisu and the cheesecake.

 Address: 23 Av.
 Claude Vellefaux, 10th Arr